 Secure cloud workloads and configurations using a single control plane

-CNAPPs centralize the capabilities offered by cloud security posture management (CSPM) products and cloud workload protection platforms (CWPPs), providing centralized access to both workload and configuration security capabilities.
+CNAPPs centralize the capabilities offered by cloud security posture management (CSPM), Cloud Service Network Security (CSNS), cloud workload protection platforms (CWPPs), and Kubernetes Security Posture Management (KSPM), providing centralized access to workload, network, and container security capabilities.

 A CNAPP provides multiple security capabilities via a single control plane.
 Notable capabilities include automation, identity-entitlement management, orchestration security, and API identification and protection.
 These capabilities are especially useful for securing Kubernetes workloads.